murrahjm/AzureRM-DSC-ADTest/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/6asgmul1u1b3libh/branch/master?svg=true)](https://ci.appveyor.com/project/murrahjm/azurerm-dsc-adtest/branch/master)

 # AzureRM-DSC-ADTest
-Training sample for configuring an AD lab with Azure resource manager templates and Azure Automation DSC configurations to deploy entire environment with a visual studio team services build script.
+Training sample for configuring an AD lab with Azure resource manager templates and Azure Automation DSC configurations to deploy entire environment with an Appveyor build script.

 Goal is to perform this training/lab with everything in the cloud as much as possible.
-Working files will stay in github, builds done with visual studio team services account.
+Working files will stay in github, builds done with Appveyor.

-File list will probably be something like this:
+File list:

 --AzureDeploy.json - Azure resource manager template to deploy 4 VMs on 3 different subnets